 Being a record breaker at any stage in your career is incredible, but imagine being able to say that you're still smashing Official Chart records in the golden years of your life?

 We celebrate Official Chart legends who've been around the block a bit and hold records related to age, experience and career longevity.
 Age is just a number after all...

 The oldest artist to ever chart?
 Dame Vera Lynn.
 The Forces’ Sweetheart was the oldest living artist to score a Top 10 on the Official Albums Chart, being the only centenarian ever to release music.
 In March 2017, her album 100 peaked at Number 3, which is astounding.

 Even more incredible, Dame Vera was the oldest female and oldest artist overall to score a UK Number 1 album!
 Vera released We’ll Meet Again – The Very Best Of back in 2009 aged 92 and the album debuted at the top spot.

 Tony Bennett is a jazz legend, and he showed he's got staying power when, aged 88 in 2014, his Cheek to Cheek collaborative album with Lady Gaga charted at Number 10 in the UK, making him the oldest gent to hit the Top 10.
 Then in September 2018 aged 92, he extended his record as the oldest male artist to impact the Official Albums Chart Top 40 with Love Is Here To Stay.

 52 is by no means old, but when Cher scored a Number 1 single at that age with Believe back in 1999, she became the oldest female chart-topper the Official Singles Chart has ever seen.
-In the song, Cher sang “cause I know that I am strong”, and she was right – Believe’s record has stood for nearly 20 years.
+In the song, Cher sang “cause I know that I am strong”, and she was right – Believe’s record has stood for over 20 years.
 And the cherry on top?
 It's also the biggest selling single ever by a female lead artist in UK chart history.
 What a woman.
 See the UK's biggest selling singles of all-time